techidaily/discover-best/source/_posts/descargar-y-grabar-imagenes-de-disco-en-dvd-usando-windows-11-8-o-7-tutorial-completo.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://video-screen-grab.techidaily.com/new-in-2024-screensnap-chromecast-quick-video-capture/"><u>[New] In 2024, ScreenSnap Chromecast Quick Video Capture</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/updated-8-efficient-free-video-chat-platforms-available-for-pc-and-mac/"><u>[Updated] 8 Efficient, Free Video Chat Platforms Available for PC and MAC</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-free-online-compilation-of-copyright-free-charts/"><u>2024 Approved Free Online Compilation of Copyright-Free Charts</u></a></li>
+<li><a href="https://snapchat-videos.techidaily.com/new-in-2024-unlocking-direct-conversation-on-snapchat-follow-these-steps/"><u>[New] In 2024, Unlocking Direct Conversation on Snapchat - Follow These Steps</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/2024-approved-inconspicuous-storywatchers-choice-apps/"><u>2024 Approved Inconspicuous Storywatcher's Choice Apps</u></a></li>
+<li><a href="https://youtube-webster.techidaily.com/approved-innovative-ideas-to-make-your-youtube-shorts-exceptional/"><u>2024 Approved Innovative Ideas to Make Your YouTube Shorts Exceptional</u></a></li>
+<li><a href="https://discover-best.techidaily.com/customizing-sound-card-preferences-expert-tips-from-yl-software/"><u>Customizing Sound Card Preferences: Expert Tips From YL Software</u></a></li>
+<li><a href="https://discover-best.techidaily.com/essential-tools-for-detecting-and-fixing-hardware-issues-in-windows-guidance-from-yl-computings-expertise/"><u>Essential Tools for Detecting and Fixing Hardware Issues in Windows - Guidance From YL Computing's Expertise</u></a></li>
-<li><a href="https://discover-best.techidaily.com/achieve-peak-system-speed-essential-tips-from-yl-software-experts/"><u>Achieve Peak System Speed: Essential Tips From YL Software Experts</u></a></li>
+<li><a href="https://discover-best.techidaily.com/exempting-files-and-directories-from-antivirus-checks-on-windows-strategies-from-yl-software-experts/"><u>Exempting Files and Directories From Antivirus Checks on Windows: Strategies From YL Software Experts</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/how-much-space-does-a-days-video-take-up-for-2024/"><u>How Much Space Does a Day's Video Take Up for 2024</u></a></li>
-<li><a href="https://discover-best.techidaily.com/complete-guide-safeguarding-your-data-with-file-backups-on-windows-11-tips-and-tricks-by-yl-computing/"><u>Complete Guide: Safeguarding Your Data with File Backups on Windows 11 - Tips & Tricks by YL Computing</u></a></li>
+<li><a href="https://discover-best.techidaily.com/how-to-enabledisable-the-windows-firewall-via-control-panel-tips-by-yl-computing/"><u>How to Enable/Disable the Windows Firewall via Control Panel - Tips by YL Computing</u></a></li>
-<li><a href="https://discover-best.techidaily.com/effortless-automated-tracking-of-crypto-holdings-discover-yl-softwares-easy-to-use-tools-for-financial-vigilance/"><u>Effortless Automated Tracking of Crypto Holdings: Discover YL Software's Easy-to-Use Tools for Financial Vigilance</u></a></li>
-<li><a href="https://techtrends.techidaily.com/how-to-tell-if-a-friend-request-is-not-genuine-tips-and-signs/"><u>How To Tell If A Friend Request Is Not Genuine – Tips & Signs</u></a></li>
-<li><a href="https://discover-best.techidaily.com/modifying-system-clocks-in-windows-operating-systems-by-yl-tech-tips/"><u>Modifying System Clocks in Windows Operating Systems by YL Tech Tips</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-mastering-sonic-modifications-the-5-most-popular-tools/"><u>New In 2024, Mastering Sonic Modifications The 5 Most Popular Tools</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/new-release-universal-bluetooth-adapter-software-update-for-pcs/"><u>New Release: Universal Bluetooth Adapter Software Update for PCs</u></a></li>
-<li><a href="https://discover-best.techidaily.com/solving-display-issues-understanding-why-your-graphics-card-fails-to-show-anything-expertise-from-yl-software/"><u>Solving Display Issues: Understanding Why Your Graphics Card Fails to Show Anything | Expertise From YL Software</u></a></li>
+<li><a href="https://discover-best.techidaily.com/how-to-maintain-optimal-pc-performance-with-effective-prevention-strategies-expert-advice-from-yl-computing/"><u>How to Maintain Optimal PC Performance with Effective Prevention Strategies - Expert Advice From YL Computing</u></a></li>
-<li><a href="https://discover-best.techidaily.com/solving-scanner-software-setup-problems-a-guide-by-yl-computing-and-yl-software/"><u>Solving Scanner Software Setup Problems: A Guide by YL Computing & YL Software</u></a></li>
+<li><a href="https://discover-best.techidaily.com/impact-analysis-how-did-the-boxer-uprising-reshape-china-explained-with-yl-computing-and-yl-software/"><u>Impact Analysis: How Did the Boxer Uprising Reshape China? - Explained with YL Computing and YL Software</u></a></li>
-<li><a href="https://games-able.techidaily.com/the-ultimate-guide-to-simulating-your-favorite-games-on-mac/"><u>The Ultimate Guide to Simulating Your Favorite Games on Mac</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/updated-2024-approved-as-the-users-intention-is-to-explore-the-best-for-this-purpose-a-list-of-top-5-free-mpeg-video-splitters-are-under-discussion/"><u>Updated 2024 Approved As the Users Intention Is to Explore the Best; for This Purpose, a List of Top 5 Free MPEG Video Splitters Are Under Discussion</u></a></li>
-<li><a href="https://discover-best.techidaily.com/yl-softwares-comprehensive-tutorial-for-multi-file-renaming-in-windows-os/"><u>YL Software's Comprehensive Tutorial for Multi-File Renaming in Windows OS</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-how-to-hidefake-snapchat-location-on-your-nubia-red-magic-9-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How to Hide/Fake Snapchat Location on Your Nubia Red Magic 9 Pro | Dr.fone</u></a></li>
+<li><a href="https://snapchat-videos.techidaily.com/in-2024-send-a-wave-of-happiness-steps-to-sending-gifs-in-snapchat/"><u>In 2024, Send a Wave of Happiness Steps to Sending Gifs in Snapchat</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/in-2024-two-ways-to-track-my-boyfriends-tecno-spark-go-2024-without-him-knowing-drfone-by-drfone-virtual-android/"><u>In 2024, Two Ways to Track My Boyfriends Tecno Spark Go (2024) without Him Knowing | Dr.fone</u></a></li>
+<li><a href="https://instagram-video-recordings.techidaily.com/tagging-strategy-the-list-of-powerful-insta-hashtags-for-2024/"><u>Tagging Strategy The List of Powerful Insta Hashtags for 2024</u></a></li>
+<li><a href="https://hardware-reviews.techidaily.com/ultimate-guide-disabling-mobile-data-usage-for-specific-apps-on-android-devices/"><u>Ultimate Guide: Disabling Mobile Data Usage for Specific Apps on Android Devices</u></a></li>
+<li><a href="https://discover-best.techidaily.com/yl-software-guidance-preventing-unwanted-processes-in-windows-task-manager/"><u>YL Software Guidance: Preventing Unwanted Processes in Windows Task Manager</u></a></li>
 </ul></div>